beltasha/nlp-coref-resolution/README.md

 ## Conclusions
 Coref resolution results have strong dependences on text dividing.
 Good paragraphs dividing decreases number of errors for Coref resolution.
-It works better with text dividing by original paragraphs
+It works better with text dividing by original paragraphs.

+We found some typical errors.
+For example, Spacy sometimes finds not only personal names (we detect only personal names in gold standard), or Spacy sometimes thinks, that pronouns are the personal names.
+More information you can find via the link above.

+According to chart **Average frequences of terms in datasets before and after coref resolution** the frequences of the doesn’t match and analogies tasks slightly growing.
+But there are too many error replacements.
+So, we think, that the accuracy decreases.